tweag/work-daigest/week_dAIgest/fetchers/README.md

 $ GITHUB_TOKEN=<token> python github.py > github_data.json
 ```

-This will produce a file `github_data.json` which can be consumed by the main application's `--github-data` argument.
+This will produce a file `github_data.json`.
+The GitHub data is retrieved automatically in the main program, but these instructions allow you to inspect the retrieved data.

 ## Google Calendar